mnkNattapong/alto-academy-pre-screening-test/README.md

 # alto-academy-pre-screening-test

-There are three files for Alto Academy Pre-Screening Test.
+There are 4 files for Alto Academy Pre-Screening Test as its name.